CubeSpawn/VM_Cluster/README.md

 the machine at 10.42.0.205 will be used for web interfaces whereas the one at 10.42.0.210 will be the jumpserver

-All machines have the following requirements
+The Jumpserver machines have the following requirements

-Git,
+Git, &

+Ansible

+whereas the worker nodes need:

-Docker (installed via ansible),
+Docker (installed via ansible).

-Ansible.

 this creates a Lab of 8 machines running as a docker swarm